eternal-flame-AD/yume-pdq/README.md

 ## License and attributions

-This crate is licensed under the Apache 2.0 license with the EXCEPTION that when built with `reference-rug` feature _and_ under static linking builds (musl, etc.) you may be bound by LGPLv3 license due to introducing a statically linked dependency to GMP.
+This crate is can be unconditionally licensed or derived under the Apache 2.0 license with the EXCEPTION that when built with `reference-rug` feature, for these users you should refer to the [NOTICE](NOTICE) file for more details.

 Special thanks to [@darwinium-com](https://github.com/darwinium-com) for their [pdqhash](https://crates.io/crates/pdqhash) crate, which was a great source of inspiration and the reference kernel was ~~shamelessly~~ copied almost verbatim from them.